yuchen-sh/News/index.md

 * Presented the research work "Location, Location, Location: Maximizing mmWave LAN performance through intelligent wireless networking strategies" in ECE PhD proposal presentation, at Georgia Tech, USA.

 ### Nov., 2020
-* Attended the 45th IEEE Local Computer Conference on 16-19 Nov., 2020, and presented our recent research work on a novel robust multi-AP association strategy in 60GHz wireless LAN.
+* Attended the 45th IEEE Local Computer Conference on 16-19 Nov., 2020, and presented our recent research work on a novel robust multi-AP association strategy in 60 GHz wireless LAN.
+Also, our paper was selected as the second Best Paper among all accepted papers.

 * We submitted one recent paper on maximizing network coverage with intelligent reflector planning to [IEEE ICC](https://icc2021.ieee-icc.org/).